TechnologyClassroom/SetupNotes/PXEchain.md

 - If everything is configured correctly, the client should be able to PXE into the WDS and see the new menu.
 All options except for the second option should work at this time.

 # [Configuring a CentOS 7 PXE server without DHCP or DNS](#configuring-a-centos-7-pxe-server-without-dhcp-or-dns)

+This portion is modified from Matei Cezar's article at https://www.tecmint.com/install-pxe-network-boot-server-in-centos-7/

 - Install a CentOS 7 Minimal install.
 - Login as root.